unlobito/twitter-archiver/README.md

 It is based on [Darius Kazemi's browser-based Twitter website generator](https://tinysubversions.com/twitter-archive/make-your-own/), as modified by Andi McClure, with the primary difference being it runs at the Node command line, and can\* handle archives of larger than 4 gigabytes.
 (A mixed-mode commandline/web version is also in this repo under tag `cmdline`.)
 Both the Darius and Andi contributions are available under the [MIT license](LICENSE.md).

+Included in this repo is a distribution of [Flexsearch](https://github.com/nextapps-de/flexsearch), fetched from `https://cdn.jsdelivr.net/gh/nextapps-de/flexsearch@0.7.31/dist/flexsearch.bundle.js` on Dec.
+20, 2023.
+You may choose between redistributing this file yourself or directly linking `jsdelivr.net`.

 Be advised that this app calls eval() on the Twitter zip input, which in the node context is kind of dangerous.

 \* In theory; this has not yet been tried.
 I will remove this note when I have successfully processed a >4GB file.